-- infrastructure and community assets depreciated historical cost - all other assets fair value, determined as the amount that would be paid for the asset in its existing use.
+- infrastructure and community assets depreciated historical cost - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value).

 Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.